aggregat4/dendriform/JOURNAL.md

 Started a new branch to implement adding `created` and `updated` timestamps to the nodes.
 Interesting to see what I have to change to make this change.

-In order to have ISO 8601 timestamps that include the actual local timezone I had to add moment js as a dependency and use its format function to generate that.
-May be a bit overkill if I use it just for that function.
+In order to have ISO 8601 timestamps that include the actual local timezone I had to add momentjs as a dependency and use its format function to generate that.
+May be a bit overkill if I use it just for that function?

+## 17.5.2019

+Implementing created and updated timestamps was easier than expected on the backend.
+It appears that the datamodel with node contents is sufficiently abstracted and deduplicated.
+We basically just have the two representations: RepositoryNode for the frontend and the event payload for the backend.
+It seems right to keep those separated as an anti-corruption layer even if it duplicates a little bit.

+Moment js seems to work really well so far for generating ISO strings and formatting dates.